Geelong Cup Tips, Betting, Odds, Horses & More 2024

 When betting on the Geelong Cup, it’s a good idea to shop around for the best odds.
 Different bookies may be offering different odds for the same runner/ market, so if you shop around, you could pick up a little bit of extra value here and there, especially if you are thinking of betting on roughies or markets with higher odds.

 As we get closer to the Geelong Cup, you’ll notice that more horse racing markets will open up.
 Come race week, there will be heaps of markets for you to choose from, so no matter the type of bet you want to place, you’ll be able to do so!
-At this stage, our favourite bookie, PlayUp, hasn’t released their odds for the Geelong Cup.
+At this stage, our favourite bookie, PlayUp, has released their odds for the Geelong Cup.

 When the odds are released, you’ll probably notice how quickly they change.
 There are many different ranking factors that bookies take into consideration and this is why some bookies are offering a different price for the same runner/ market.
 So, if you see a price that tickles your fancy, it’s a good idea to jump on it while you still can.